feather-wallet/feather/HACKING.md

 We recommend using Jetbrains Clion for Feather development.
 It integrates nicely with CMake and comes with a built-in debugger.

-To pass CMake flags to CLion, go to `File->Settings->Build->CMake`, set Build Type to `Debug` and set your preferred CMake options.
-If you installed Qt using the online installer you may have to add `-DCMAKE_PREFIX_PATH=/path/to/qt/installation` in the CMake options.
+To pass CMake flags to CLion, go to `File -> Settings -> Build -> CMake`, set Build Type to `Debug` and set your preferred CMake options.
 More CMake options are documented below.

 Run CMake (`View -> Tool Windows -> CMake`).
 Click on the 🔃 (`Reload CMake Project`) button.